-- Over 400 pounds of lettuce, spinach, zucchini, and tomatoes to the Jefferson County Food Bank, Nadine’s Soul Food Kitchen, and the Jefferson Healthcare hospital near our research farm in Chimacum, WA.
+- 650 pounds of organic produce from our research farm in Chimacum, WA to the Jefferson County Food Bank, Nadine’s Soul Food Kitchen, and the Jefferson Healthcare Hospital.

-- 1,000 ears of sweet corn and the first contribution toward 1,000 pounds of a tomato donation to the Food for the People Food Bank in Eureka, CA from our research plots in Northern California.
+- Over 4,500 pounds of a tomatoes and sweet corn to the Food for the People Food Bank in Eureka, CA from our research plots in Northern California.

 - Seven pounds of vegetable and flower seed mailed or delivered to elementary classrooms, lunch delivery programs, farm education programs, and the WA state Immigrant Relief Fund.

 Spotlight on support: Milpa Seed Blanket project